Boa Vista Cabo Verde Travel Guide

 Limited specialized services cater to travelers with visual or hearing impairments.

-Services for air travel convenience and compensation.
+Services for travel by plane convenience and compensation.